Suryansh1720001/Developer-Cheatsheet/CONTRIBUTING.md

 3) After assign the issue, fork the repo
 4) Bring the repo in your local system
 5) Create a new branch
-6) Now change the or add some new Cheatsheets.
+6) Now change in the existing cheatsheet or add some new Cheatsheets if required.
 7) Commit and create a pull request (Don't send any Plagiarized content)
 ```